huis voor cultuur, educatie, events en ontmoeting

 The municipal council’s decision in 2015 to opt for sustainable new build instead of renovating the old Dr. Anton Philipszaal and the Lucent Danstheater, has had some remarkable requirements – one of them being that the first sustainably built arts complex in the Netherlands will be located in The Hague.

-The construction of Amare is proceeding according to plan.
-In the spring of 2021, Zuiderstrandtheater, Residentie Orkest The Hague, Nederlands Dans Theater and the Royal Conservatoire will move to the heart of the city.
-The first programs will take place in September.
+In the summer of 2021, Zuiderstrandtheater, Residentie Orkest The Hague, Nederlands Dans Theater and the Royal Conservatoire will move to the heart of the city.
+The first programs are expected to take place in September.
 Amare will be a place for encounters, reflections and new discoveries.